microsoftgraph/microsoft-graph-explorer/README.md

 ## Other Commands
 * `npm test` to run tests from the command line for scenarios like parsing metadata and functional explorer tests.
 * `node .\bundleLocFiles.js` combines all the loc files in `translation_files/` to `scripts/loc_strings.ts`
+* `npm run build:prod` to build the minified explorer for production use.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).